-The results in Table 3 for Network N2 indicate a less-than-perfect correlation between the concentrations obtained with the time-driven algorithm used in EPANET and a water-quality time step of 1 s and those obtained with the event-driven algorithm and a time step of 3600 s.
-The concentrations obtained with the two approaches are compared in Fig.10 (which uses an expanded vertical scale compared to the one used in Fig. 7).
+Fig. 9 (which uses an expanded vertical scale compared to the one used in Fig. 6).
 The results obtained for the two simulations are noticeably different.
-However, compared to the differences between the results obtained with the time-driven approach using a 1 s time step and those obtained using longer time steps, the differences are quite minor, as can be seen from a comparison of Figs. 7 and 10.
+However, compared to the differences between the results obtained using the timedriven approach using a 1 s time step and those obtained using longer time steps, the differences are quite minor, as can be seen from a comparison of Figs. 6 and 9.